LoicMadern/vietnam-blog/README.md

 # Vietnam blog

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and composed with Git Actions.

 ## Available Scripts